nicholasdunbar/cucumber-sandbox/readme.md

 # Sandbox for Cucumber, RSpec, Capybara and Marionette
-This is a full set-up of the above technologies since the FF48 switch to Marrionette.
+This is a full set-up of the above technologies since many browsers have been implementing the W3C standard for automation the Selenium and Capybara testing world has been in flux.
+There was the FF48 switch to Marrionette which now seems to be mostely stable and Safari is still transitioning.
+A lot of the examples on the web are out-of-date now.
+This project was created to give everyone a fresh start and a chance to see what a set-up looks like with the new stuff.
+In it you will find examples of using different browsers with different set-ups.
 You can clone this repository for your own learning and start playing with these libraries.
-Since Marrionette is still being developed some features may not work.
+Since Marrionette is still being developed a few features may not work.
+Safari is still further behind since (6/19/2017)

 Tested on : Mac OSX 10.12.5 Sierra